dtauraso/Contextual-State-Chart-Language/README.md

   For ios apps:

+  	Current idea:
-		each class would have a table of member function names mapping to their references.  you would then call the visitor function from your class and send the table along.
-This is the current idea, but may require another function between the class function and visitor.
+		Each class would have a table of member function names mapping to their references.
+		You would then call the visitor function from your class and send the table along.
+		May require another function between the class function and visitor.

  For terminal programs: